xlmriosx/alkemy_challege_data_analytics_python/README.md

 ## Note

-In the next commit we will upload the program with a configuration on which you can modify data bases manager(PostgreSQL).
+In the next commit we will upload the program with a configuration on which you can modify data bases manager system(PostgreSQL).